 World’s Most Trustworthy Companies 2024 – Statista

-The Swissquote app, refined over the years, combines banking and trading, giving you instant access to an industry-leading selection of more than three million instruments, including stocks, ETFs, and cryptocurrencies like Bitcoin.
-It goes beyond most trading apps we’ve tested – providing a comprehensive financial app, complete with dynamic charts and unique features.
+The Swissquote app, honed over time, seamlessly merges banking with trading, offering swift access to a top-tier selection of over three million instruments, such as stocks, ETFs, and cryptocurrencies like Bitcoin.
+It surpasses the majority of trading apps we've reviewed, delivering a complete financial app with dynamic charts and distinctive features.

 iOS App Rating